TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Experiments

 \section{Experiments}

-\subsection{Experimental settings}
+\subsection{Experimental~Settings}

 We evaluate TreeDGS on the 10 circular field plots described in Section~\ref{sec:materials}.
 Field DBH was measured with a diameter tape at breast height ($h_{\mathrm{BH}}=1.37$\,m above ground, Section~\ref{sec:materials}).
-We compare direct DBH measurement under the following reconstruction sources and fitting strategies: (i) UAV LiDAR: DBH estimation from the aerial LiDAR point cloud using (a) cylinder fitting~\cite{malladi2025digiforests} and (b) our slice-wise circle fitting (non-weighted and intensity-weighted variants). (ii) TreeDGS: DBH estimation from the point cloud sampled from the optimized 3D Gaussian field (Section~\ref{sec:opacity_sampling}), using the same cylinder and circle fitting variants, with opacity-based weighting available only for TreeDGS.
-To ensure a fair comparison, trunk/instance segmentation for both LiDAR and TreeDGS inputs is performed using the same ForestFormer3D checkpoint~\cite{xiang2025forestformer3d}.
+We compare direct DBH measurement under the following reconstruction sources and fitting strategies: (i) UAV LiDAR: DBH estimation from the aerial LiDAR point cloud using (a) cylinder fitting~\cite{malladi2025digiforests} and (b) our slice-wise circle fitting (non-weighted and intensity-weighted variants). (ii) TreeDGS: DBH estimation from the point cloud sampled from the optimized 3D Gaussian field (Section~\ref{sec:opacity_sampling}), using the same cylinder and circle fitting variants, with~opacity-based weighting available only for TreeDGS.
+To ensure a fair comparison, trunk/instance segmentation for both LiDAR and TreeDGS inputs is performed using the same ForestFormer3D checkpoint~\cite{xiang2025forestformer3d}. {If ForestFormer3D misses a matched tree instance (e.g., due to strong bending/occlusion) or if the downstream fitting cannot return a DBH estimate, we count that tree as a failure when computing the Success Rate (SR) in Table~\ref{tab:dbh_comparison_all_plots}.}

-\paragraph{Cylinder fitting baseline.} We follow DigiForests~\cite{malladi2025digiforests} for cylinder fitting.
+\textbf{{Cylinder fitting baseline.}} We follow DigiForests~\cite{malladi2025digiforests} for cylinder fitting.
 A cylinder is fit to each trunk point cloud using a RANSAC-initialized model.
-Each RANSAC round samples five points, estimates the cylinder center and axis from the covariance SVD, and keeps models whose axis is within $\pi/8$ of vertical and radius $\le 0.5\,\mathrm{m}$.
-The RANSAC cylinder is then refined by least squares, updating the cylinder center, axis, and radius to minimize a robust (Geman--McClure) sum of squared point-to-cylinder distance residuals.
-Iterations stop when the parameter update norm falls below $\lVert \Delta x \rVert < 10^{-5}$, where $\Delta x \in \mathbb{R}^7$ stacks the center shift, rotation/axis update, and radius change.
-If the least-squares refinement increases the inlier ratio, it replaces the RANSAC estimate; otherwise the RANSAC cylinder is retained.
-Finally, the diameter at breast height is reported as $\mathrm{DBH}=2r$ from the selected cylinder radius.
+Each RANSAC round samples five points, estimates the cylinder center and axis from the covariance SVD, and~keeps models whose axis is within $\pi/8$ of vertical and radius $\le 0.5\,\mathrm{m}$.
+The RANSAC cylinder is then refined by least squares, updating the cylinder center, axis, and~radius to minimize a robust (Geman--McClure) sum of squared point-to-cylinder distance residuals.
+Iterations stop when the parameter update norm falls below $\lVert \Delta x \rVert < 10^{-5}$, where \mbox{$\Delta x \in \mathbb{R}^7$} stacks the center shift, rotation/axis update, and~radius change.
+If the least-squares refinement increases the inlier ratio, it replaces the RANSAC estimate; otherwise, the RANSAC cylinder is retained.
+Finally, the~diameter at breast height is reported as $\mathrm{DBH}=2r$ from the selected cylinder~radius.